Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: V. Conclusions

-The muon $g$-2 discrepancy is one of most intriguing hints of new physics emerged so far in particle physics.
-The expected improvement of the current experimental precision by the new E989 Muon $g$-2 experiment at Fermilab~\cite{Grange:2015fou} should cast the final verdict on the presence or not of new physics in the muon $g$-2.
+The muon $g$-2 discrepancy is one of most intriguing hints of new physics emerged so far in particle physics, which has recently been reinforced with the confirmation of the BNL result~\cite{Bennett:2006fi} by the E989 experiment at Fermilab~\cite{Abi:2021gix}.
+However, these low-energy determinations of $\Delta a_\mu$ rely on the assumption that systematic and hadronic uncertainties are under control at the outstanding level of $\Delta a_\mu \sim 10^{-9}$.
+Therefore, an independent test of $\Delta a_\mu$, not contaminated by the above sources of uncertainty, is very desirable.

-In this Letter, we have systematically investigated the capability of a high-energy Muon Collider to probe the muon $g$-2.
-We demonstrated that a Muon Collider, running at center-of-mass energies of several TeV, can provide the first model-independent high-energy test of new physics in the muon $g$-2, being sensitive to deviations of ${\rm few}\times 10^{-9}$.
-In particular, a 30 TeV collider with the baseline integrated luminosity of 90 ab$^{-1}$ would be able to reach a sensitivity to the electromagnetic dipole operator comparable to the present value of $\Delta a_\mu$.
-If on the other hand the $g$-2 anomaly arises at loop-level from quark-lepton interactions, this could already be tested at a 10 TeV collider.
-This achievement would be of the utmost importance to shed light on the long-standing muon $g$-2 anomaly and to discover possible new physics directly in high-energy collisions.
+In this work, we have demonstrated that a muon collider running at center-of-mass energies of several TeV can achieve this goal, providing a unique, model-independent test of new physics in the muon $g$-2 through the study of the high-energy processes $\mu^+\mu^- \to h \gamma,hZ,q\bar{q}$.
+In particular, a 30 TeV collider with the baseline integrated luminosity of 90 ab$^{-1}$ would be able to reach a sensitivity to the electromagnetic dipole operator of few$\,\times 10^{-9}$, comparable to the present value of $\Delta a_\mu$.
+If on the other hand the $g$-2 anomaly arises at loop-level from quark-lepton interactions, this could already be tested at a few TeV collider.
 Furthermore, we have shown that the current bound on the muon electric dipole moment can be improved by three orders of magnitude, down to ${\rm few} \times 10^{-22}\,e\,$cm.

-Our results add a relevant piece to the already far-reaching potential of a Muon Collider in high-energy physics.
+These results rely on measurements with $\mathcal{O}(1)$ accuracy, and thus do not require a precise control of systematic or theoretical uncertainties.
+We stress that our findings are completely model-independent, being formulated in terms of the very same effective operators that control the lepton dipole moments.
+Should the muon $g$-2 anomaly be confirmed by forthcoming investigations, this would constitute a {\it no-lose} theorem for a multi-TeV muon collider, guaranteeing the discovery of new physics directly in high-energy collisions.
+Our results add a relevant piece to the already far-reaching potential of a muon collider in high-energy physics.

 {\it Acknowledgments.} We thank M. Passera and A. Wulzer for useful discussions.
 The work of D.B. was supported in part by MIUR under contract PRIN 2017L5W2PT, and by the INFN grant `FLAVOR'.
 P.P. acknowledges partial support by FP10 ITN Elusives (H2020-MSCA-ITN-2015-674896) and Invisibles-Plus (H2020-MSCA-RISE-2015-690575).